marceljaworski/dockerhowto-nodeexpress/readme.md

 `docker ps -a` list running and stopped container

+`docker rm conatinername` remove a container

+`docker rmi nginx` remove a image !Delete all dependent containers  to remove image

 `docker images` show all the images in local machine

 `docker pull imagename` pull the image to local machine